 There's nothing more depressing or empty looking than a blank wall.
 But decorating with art can be tricky, so much so that it's easy for us to get scared off before we even begin.
-So before you decide to start buying art or running for the hills, check out these 12 quick artwork do's and don'ts that'll save you time and effort.
+So before you decide to start buying art or running for the hills, check out these artwork do's and don'ts that'll save you time and effort.

-DO use your walls a showcase for your own photographs.
+- Use your walls a showcase for your own photographs.
 Have your photos blown up and then use a spray adhesive to mount them on a piece of foam core.

-DO use picture-hanging hooks rather than nails or screws.
+- Use picture-hanging hooks rather than nails or screws.
 They can take a large amount of weight (up to 100 pounds for some sizes).
 Use two hooks per piece because it helps it remain level.

-DO treat several pieces as one unit during the hanging process.
+- Treat several pieces as one unit during the hanging process.

-DO plan out a photo wall in advance.
+- Plan out a photo wall in advance.
 Place them on the ground in front of the wall and play around with the arrangement until you find one that satisfies you.

-DO lean artwork against a wall in some areas.
+- Lean artwork against a wall in some areas.
 A piece sitting on a console table or mantle leaning against the wall can look very stylish.
 Layer a few pieces together for a striking display.

 - Art doesn't have to be expensive.
 You can hang gallery walls of family photographs or mount pieces of fabric or wallpaper.
 There's also a growing number of affordable online galleries available to peruse.